Can’t find that perfect ornament color? Here’s how to create your own easy custom painted Christmas ornaments with an easy pouring technique!

 The finished ornaments!

 Tadaaaaa!
-Didn’t they both turn out spectacular?
+Didn’t both kinds of ornaments turn out spectacular?

 However, I did the first trial at night and only did one ornament.
 The next day I started a new batch when I realized just how low my Bayberry paint was once again.
 Oh no….